10 Quintessentially Parisian Things to Do in Paris, France

 Disclosure: This post may contain affiliate links; more info here.

-And because of that, I’d be surprised if you didn’t feel a little overwhelmed while planning your trip to Paris.
-With so many things to see and do, deciding how to spend your time and money can be a daunting task…
+And because of that, I'd be surprised if you didn't feel a little overwhelmed while planning your trip to Paris.
+With so many things to do in Paris, deciding how to spend your time and money can be a daunting task.

 1. See the Eiffel Tower